Wills, Trusts & Probate

 Can I change or revoke my healthcare directive?

-Who should I appoint as my healthcare proxy?
+Who should I choose as my healthcare proxy?

-What happens if I don’t have a healthcare directive in place?
+What happens if I don't have a healthcare directive?

-Are healthcare directives only for elderly people?
+Are healthcare directives necessary for younger adults?

 How often should I review my healthcare directive?